adobebc/web-apps-sdk/APIs/web-apps/drop-web-app-custom-field.md

 ### Response

-Empty body with a header response code.
+Returns empty body with a header response code.

 ### Examples